neuronsimulator/nrn/neuron/general/function/system.rst

         Does not work on the mac os 9 version.

         Following is obsolete:
-        Under mswin, executes the string under the cygwin sh.exe in $NEURONHOME/bin via the wrapper, $NEURONHOME/lib/nrnsys.sh .
-Normally, stdout is directed to the file tmpdos2.tmp in the working directory and this is copied to the terminal.
+        Under mswin, executes the string under the cygwin sh.exe in :file:`$NEURONHOME/bin` via the wrapper, :file:`$NEURONHOME/lib/nrnsys.sh`.
+Normally, stdout is directed to the file :file:`tmpdos2.tmp` in the working directory and this is copied to the terminal.
 The neuron.exe busy waits until the nrnsys.sh script creates a tmpdos1.tmp file signaling that the system command has completed.
         Redirection of stdout to a file can only be done with the idiom "command > filename".
-No other redirection is possible except by modifying nrnsys.sh .
+No other redirection is possible except by modifying :file:`nrnsys.sh`.